 - Real-time predictions exposing APIs to external clients.

 - The setup can be a bit complex.

 - It can be difficult to learn for newcomers.

-- Supports deployment to multiple platforms.
+- Supports deployment to multiple platforms, not just Kubernetes

 - Doesn’t focus on experimentation management.